Your web browser is outdated and may be insecure

 Vaccine types

 Vaccine types are recommended by the JCVI for use as part of the NHS Annual Influenza Vaccination Programme.
-The choice of which vaccine to use advised by the JCVI, see: JCVI advice (PDF) and annual flu letters below.
+The choice of which vaccine to use is advised by the JCVI, see: JCVI statement on influenza vaccines for 2025 to 2026 and annual flu letters below.

 Eligibility

-• eligible school aged children (Reception to Year 11)
+• some secondary school children (Years 7 to 11)

 See the Green Book Influenza chapter 19 for full details on eligible groups.
 Eligibility for vaccination may differ across the UK countries.
 Please see the respective annual flu letters: